robinboncoeur/mygitblender/README.md

 	1. missing path_list.csv - meant to be in the .blend file's folder, and edited
 	2. missing image_list.csv - meant to be in the images folder, and edited
-	3. missing or misspelt image file, referenced in the image_list.csv file: names the file
+	3. missing or misspelt image file, referenced in the image_list.csv file: file name is identified
 	4. missing double-quote ( " ) in either the path_list.csv or image_list.csv file

 More issues could be managed this way as users identify them.